-The Washington University Community Counts inventory is an ongoing effort to capture the breadth of civic engagement and community service initiatives undertaken in the name of Washington University in St. Louis.
+The Washington University Community Counts inventory is an ongoing effort to capture the breadth of civic engagement and community service initiatives undertaken by our campus community.

-Administered as an electronic survey, Community Counts identifies the incidence, nature, and scope of civic engagement, community service, and community outreach sponsored by schools, departments, programs, and groups.
+Community Counts identifies the nature and scope of civic engagement, community service, community outreach, philanthropy and engaged teaching and research conducted by schools, departments, programs, and groups.

 Initiatives included in Community Counts meet ALL of the following criteria:

-- are organized, programmatic initiatives (having their own goals and objectives)
+- Are organized, programmatic initiatives (having their own goals)

-- performed by a group of 2 or more people from Washington University (not individuals)
+- Performed by a group of 2 or more people from Washington University (not just one individual)

-- partner with an organization or community external to the University
+- Partner in some way with an organization or community external to the university

 This inventory includes questions about: